lanaflonform/OOP-Design-Principles-For-Programmers/README.md

 There is no doubt that Interface design is a tricky job because once you release your interface you can not change it without breaking all implementation.
 Well, Java 8’s default or defender method feature does provide a way for interface evolution but not all Programming language support that features.

+> Another benefit of this design principle in Java is, the interface has the disadvantage of implementing all method before any class can use it so having single functionality means less method to implement.

 Another benefit of this design principle in Java is, the interface has the disadvantage of implementing all method before any class can use it so having single functionality means less method to implement.
 If you don’t the get the benefit of the interface in coding then I suggest you read my blog post, the real usage of an interface in Java to learn more.

 ![](8.jpg)